For moderate to severe patients 12+ years not adequately controlled with other systemic drugs, including biologics.1

 *As of 9/2023.
 Source: Integrated Symphony Health (PatientSource) and IQVIA (NSP).

-Based on prescription data with RINVOQ in patients with RA, PsA, AS, AD, or UC as of December 2022.
+§Based on prescription data with RINVOQ in patients with RA, PsA, nr-axSpA, AS, AD, UC, or CD as of September 2023.3

-Adverse events (AEs) of special interest in all subjects through Week 16: integrated safety7
+Adverse events (AEs) of special interest in all subjects through Week 16: integrated safety5

 aAll events were eczema herpeticum.